 The Trustee accepts that the Scheme's assets are subject to the investment manager's own policy on socially responsible investment.
 The Trustee will assess that this corresponds with its responsibilities to the beneficiaries of the Scheme with the help of its investment consultant.
-This will be reported on in the annual implementation statement (the first such statement will be included in the Trustee Report and Accounts for the year ending 31 March 2021).
+This will be reported on in the annual implementation statement and included in the Trustee Report and Financial Statements.

-An assessment of the ESG and responsible investment policies forms part of the manager selection process when appointing new managers and these policies are also reviewed periodically for existing managers .
-The Trustee will only invest with investment managers that are signatories for the United Nations Principles of Responsible Investment ('UN PRI') or other similarly recognised standard.
+An assessment of the ESG and responsible investment policies forms part of the manager selection process when appointing new managers and these policies are also reviewed periodically for existing managers.
+The Trustee will only invest with Investment Managers that are signatories for the United Nations Principles of Responsible Investment ('UN PRI') or other similarly recognised standard.